Last updated on July 7th, 2026

 This minimalist and modern coffee shop has its origins in Brazil, but it’s inspired by the Japanese coffee shop design, which I love.

-They also offer a more creative menu with some interesting flavor options, such as a vanilla matcha latte, and a caramel flat white.
+They also offer a more creative menu with some interesting flavor options, such as a vanilla matcha latte and a caramel flat white.

+I hope your coffee-loving heart found this guide useful!
 Did I miss any of your favorite coffee shops in Barcelona?
 Please let me know, I love an excuse to add more coffee spots to my list!